AppmonDevLab/apm_sleepmon/README.md

 # apm_sleepmon
-Inside each application, there is a monster.
-They are appli-monsters!
+This is a project finished in the Antroid development course